-It began on the western Fjords, with the van being a sassy diva, and camping at the base of mountain in the town of Akureyri.
+It began on the western Fjords, with the van being a sassy diva, and camping at the base of the mountain in the town of Akureyri.
 One of the first things we discovered is that Icelanders love their syllables.
 Braeoraborgarstigur is just another common street name.
 How do you pronounce it?
 No idea…the only word I learned to pronounce while there is ‘franskar’, which means french fries.
 God, I am such an American.

 The fjords are beautiful and drastic.
 It slightly reminded me of the mountains in Hawaii, only more vivid and without any plants (because in case you haven’t heard, Iceland lacks vegetation).
-Cliffs loom hundreds of feet above small farm houses and a plethora of sheep dot the tundra landscape.
+Cliffs loom hundreds of feet above small farmhouses and a plethora of sheep dot the tundra landscape.
 Because there are so many waterfalls, people tend to build their houses so they have their own private foss in their backyard.
-Basically in the front they get stunning views of mountains, and the back is a standard 100ft waterfall.
+Basically, in the front, they get stunning views of mountains, and the back is a standard 100ft waterfall.
 I mean, I thought the tree in my backyard was kind of pretty…but maybe not.

 The van that housed our friends decided it didn’t enjoy the lights being left on during dinner, so it threw a hissy fit and died on us, which led to 6 people on a road-side flagging down every car with hopes of jumper cables.
 A kind Icelandic gentlemen came to our rescue, and we arrived in Akureyri at dusk to camp under one of the biggest moons I’d ever seen.

-I especially enjoyed the northern section of Iceland, because it was rather rural and less accessible for tourists who are spending a day or two on a layover.
-Those who venture this way are usually also vying to complete the Ring Road, and usually try for something more than a sorority girl pose in front of an attraction sign.
+I especially enjoyed the northern section of Iceland, because it was rather rural and less accessible to tourists who are spending a day or two on a layover.
+Those who venture this way are usually also vying to complete the Ring Road, and usually, try for something more than a sorority girl pose in front of an attraction sign.
 The area of Lake Myvatn is full of lava fields, bubbling mud pits, craters, and hot spring baths.

-Krafla contains one of two best-known viti craters in the country.
+Krafla contains one of two best-known Viti craters in the country.
 It last erupted in 1984, and the caldera is currently filled with water to form a small lake.
 Hikers can venture all the way around the crater ring, and enjoy a 360 view of the area and ash field left by the eruption.
 “Viti” translates to “Hell”, and if you’ve seen photos from the eruption, you’ll realize it was rightfully named.

 Myvatn nature baths is an oasis.
 If you’re a tourist, please skip this section and go to the Blue Lagoon.
 If you are a traveler, boy do I have a secret for you.

 I’m sure you’ve heard of the Blue Lagoon, probably the most famous hot spring pool in the world.
-It’s conveniently located about 20km from Keflavik International Airport, so those even with a 6 hour layover can hop on over for a couple hours of relaxation.
+It’s conveniently located about 20km from Keflavik International Airport, so those even with a 6-hour layover can hop on over for a couple hours of relaxation.

 Well, relaxation comes with a price.
 Blue Lagoon costs about $75/person without a reservation and $50/person with a reservation.
 Some of the travelers we met had said that it is crowded and outlined with gifts shops and overpriced cafeterias.
 Gag me.

-Myvatn is smaller, quieter, prettier, and the cheaper option.
-Located almost on the complete opposite side of Iceland, it is designed for the travelers and natives.
+Myvatn is smaller, quieter, prettier, and cheaper option.
+Located almost on the complete opposite side of Iceland, it is designed for travelers and natives.
 With a student ID, the cost is around $18 and I’m not even sure they accept reservations.
 It is also open until midnight, which beats Blue Lagoons 10:00pm closing.